 REMINDER: The course outline is a contract with students.
 As a result, making changes to the outline once the term begins can cause problems.
 Changes to the grading breakdown, in particular, should only be made for absolutely compelling reasons, in writing, and with the express approval of the class.
 Students wishing to adhere to the original grading structure should be accommodated.

-NEW - Course Outline Requirements - Winter 2022
+Course Outline Requirements

 - Every course outline for an in-person class should be designed with a plan that considers alternate arrangements for: